noahehall/multicloud/providers/aws/services/database/neptune-propertyGraph-tinkerPop.md

     - e.g. following only KNOWS edges in a social graph whose strength property is greater than 5
     - e.g. store metadata such as a version number, last updated timestamp, or access control list.
 - vertex properties: e.g. entity attributes, application metadata, etc
+- updating properties: by default it uses set cardinality, which always appends when upserting
+  - you must specify `single` to replace all existing values
+  - e.g. `g.V('exampleid01').property(single, 'age', 25)`

 ### Labels